Akatmks/vsquickview/README.md

 vsquickview is a VapourSynth preview script designed to be used together with Jupyter Notebook with these advantages:

 * Less waiting. vsquickview will run alongside Jupyter Notebook.
 Everytimes you make an adjustment, you can switch to the vsquickview window to view the result immediately.
-* Easier comparing between two clips with a right click, similar to that of [slow.pics](https://slow.pics/).
+* Easier comparing between two clips with a right click similar to that of [slow.pics](https://slow.pics/).
 Blind comparing is also possible.

 *Thanks to*